cseanburns/presentations/ai-in-education-ccs-summit/ai-summit.md

 > insights to overcome other tasks are more likely to be successful (Weinert &
 > Helmke, 1995, p.
 141).

-- Generative AI can role play and discursive practices can foster acquisition of a discipline's lexicon and grammar (Lung, 2008)
+- Generative AI can role play and using discursive practices can foster acquisition of a discipline's lexicon and grammar (Lung, 2008)

 Lung, J. (2008).
 Discursive hierarchical patterning in Law and Management cases. *English for Specific Purposes, 27*.